fredmkatz/Literate/ldm/ldm_models/Literate/Literate.md

   Derivation: ['aiEnglishPlural()']

-_ **Subject**
-A specific topic or theme within the model
+_ **Subject**  - A specific topic or theme within the model
 Plural: Subjects
 Subtype of: Component
-Dependent of: LiterateDataModel
+based on: LiterateDataModel

 Subjects are the chapters an sections of the model.
 A subject need not contain any Classes if it’s just expository.